trussworks/research-design-playbook/docs/how-we-work.md

 In addition to these activities, it is also critically important to discuss with the entire internal team how decisions will be made, who will be involved, and how they will be documented.
-Truss has a robust practice of using [decision records](https://github.com/joelparkerhenderson/architecture_decision_record) to document decisions — which the [🔒 SABER design team adopted](https://github.com/trussworks/saber-research-design/wiki/Design-and-product-decision-records) and recommends for future projects.
+Truss has a robust practice of using [decision records](https://github.com/joelparkerhenderson/architecture_decision_record) to document decisions on both a company and project level.

 **Discovery and framing**
-We regularly push clients to include a Discovery and Framing period at the start of each project to ensure we are all aligned on user needs, business goals, and stakeholder priorities before we settle on a solution.
+We regularly push clients to include a Discovery and Framing (D&F) period at the start of each project to ensure we are all aligned on user needs, business goals, and stakeholder priorities before we settle on a solution.
 If there is a common thread in almost all of our projects, it’s this, and as designers, we’re often leading the charge on this effort.

 We think of D&F as a three-phased approach: